Home Heat Pump Guide

 2. No Defrost Cycles

 Air source heat pumps must periodically reverse their refrigerant cycle to defrost the outdoor evaporator coil.
-This happens when air temperature is between roughly -3°C and 5°C and humidity is high — common UK winter conditions.
-During a defrost cycle, the heat pump is effectively running in reverse, consuming electricity without producing useful heat.
-This typically reduces seasonal efficiency by 5-10%.
+This happens when air temperature is between roughly -3 and 5 degrees C and humidity is high -- common UK winter conditions.
+During a defrost cycle, the heat pump consumes electricity without producing useful heat, reducing seasonal efficiency by 5-10%.

 Ground source heat pumps never need to defrost.
 The ground loop fluid never drops low enough to cause icing.